andrei-tatar/node-red-contrib-smartnora/doc/nodes/config/README.md

 - `Group` - group name to identify multiple instances of node-red connecting with the same credentials. **Leave this field blank** if you're not using multiple instances of node-red on the same account
 - `Two Factor` - same as the *node specific* `Two Factor` attribute described [here](../common.md) but will override the `Two Factor` for any node that uses this configuration
 - `Local execution support` - if checked will enable local execution support for devices that use this configuration.
 Note that not all devices support local execution path.
+- `Store state in node context` - if checked, the node state will be saved in the node context so that it can be persisted (depending on node-red config) between node changes/flow restarts/node-red restart.
+- `Disable validation warnings` - if checked, the message validation warnings in node-red logs will be disabled
+- `Send name and location on the output` - if checked, the device name and room are attached to output messages `msg` as properties `device` and `location`